-Clinton doubles state department budget, decreases military spending: “Diplomacy is the future”
+Clinton doubles state department budget, slashes military spending: “Diplomacy is the future”

 WASHINGTON, D.C. –- President Hillary Rodham Clinton announced an ambitious budget proposal on Friday outlining the new administration’s priorities for the upcoming year.